inaimathi/langnostic/README.md

 ## ToDo

 - Revisit old blogs.
-NOW AT: `id:29`
+NOW AT: `id:31`
+- Some missing links in #29 - fill them in before committing it.
 - Post #21 is supposed to show an image we don't have in `static/` look into the blogspot blog; I think it's still up.
 - Post #13 (On Neutrinos) is haunted.
 Have a closer look later